 - SEC. \\\\.
-Section 11347 is added to the Government Code, to read: - 11347. (a) If no adverse comment is received in relation to a proposed regulatory action, the proposed regulatory action is not subject to Section 11346.9. - (b) The final text of a regulatory action that is not subject to Section 11346.9 pursuant to subdivision (a) shall be submitted to the office for review, along with certification that no adverse comment was received. - (c) For the purposes of this section, "adverse comment" means a written comment, received during the public comment period provided under Sections 11346.4 and 11346.8, that makes any of the following assertions: - (1) The proposed regulatory action should not be taken or should be changed.
-This does not include a comment suggesting that a proposed regulatory action be applied to other matters, unless support for the regulatory action is expressly conditioned on its being applied to other matters. - (2) The agency did not satisfy the requirements of this article in proposing the regulatory action. - Comment.
+Section 11347 is added to the Government Code, to read: - 11347. (a) If no adverse comment is received in relation to a proposed regulatory action, the proposed regulatory action is not subject to Section 11346.9. - (b) The final text of a regulatory action that is not subject to Section 11346.9 pursuant to subdivision (a) shall be submitted to the office for review, along with certification that no adverse comment was received. - (c) For the purposes of this section:

+- (1) "Adverse comment" means a written comment, received during the public comment period provided under Sections 11346.4 and 11346.8, that makes either of the following assertions: - (A) The proposed regulatory action should not be taken or should be changed. - (B) The agency did not satisfy the requirements of this article in proposing the regulatory action. - (2) "Adverse comment" does not include a comment suggesting that a proposed regulatory action be applied to other matters, unless support for the regulatory action is expressly conditioned on its application to other matters. - Comment.
 Section 11347 is comparable to Article 11 (commencing with Section 11365.010) in that both govern the procedures applicable where a regulation is noncontroversial.
-Note that an agency's assertion that no adverse comment was received is subject to review by the Office of Administrative Law (OAL).
-See Section 11349.1(a) (OAL reviews proposed regulations for compliance with requirements of this chapter). - See also Sections 11342(b) ("office" means Office of Administrative Law), 11342(h) ("regulatory action" means the adoption, amendment, or repeal of a regulation).
+An agency's assertion that no adverse comment was received is subject to review by the Office of

+- Administrative Law (OAL).
+See Section 11349.1(a) (OAL reviews proposed regulations for compliance with this chapter). - See also Sections 11342(b) ("office" means Office of Administrative Law), 11342(g)(2) ("regulatory action" means adoption, amendment, or repeal of regulation).

-Gov't Code §§ 11365.010-11365.080 (added).
+5 Gov't Code §§ 11365.010-11365.080 (added).
 Consent regulation procedure